 Trenitalia Economy tickets are often purchased by budget tourists and short-term visitors because of their convenient price and the option of changing the date and time of departure.

 We definitely recommend purchasing this fare if you know that you'll travel to a certain destination, but your time and date of departure might change.

 You can buy Trenitalia Economy tickets with us in several currencies: €, £, $, A$ or C$.
-Trainline is linked to Trenitalia's ticketing system so you'll book the exact same trains as you would on the Trenitalia website.
+Our platform is linked to Trenitalia's ticketing system so you'll book the exact same trains as you would on the Trenitalia website.

-If you're booking a popular route less then two weeks before departure, it's likely that the Economy fare won't be available, in this case you'll need to buy a "Base" standard ticket at full price.
+If you're booking a popular route less than two weeks before departure, it's likely that the Economy fare won't be available, in this case you'll need to buy a Base ticket at full price.